Carolenesw/Weather_Dashboard_R/README.md

 - The app will show current weather based on city entered.
     - Display date, image, temperature, humidity, windspeed and UV index.
 - Color should display if the weather conditions are favorable.
+    - Green is favorable,
+    - Orange is mild, and
+    - Red is bad (rain, snow, etc.
 - Display forecast for the next five days.
     - Display date, image, temperature and humidity.
 - The app will display user search history.